altanner/graphical-data-apps/site-build/content/posts/02requirements.md

 ## Your experience
 We try to be as inclusive as possible regarding your coding level, but to get the most out of this course, you should have:
-* experience of Python to an intermediate level; for example, you should understand **functions, conditionals, loops and modules**.
-If you have attended any of our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), you will be ready to approach this course.
+* experience of Python to an intermediate level; for example, you should have experience of **functions** and **conditionals**.
+If you have attended any of our [courses](https://milliams.com/courses/data_analysis_python/) on [data analysis](https://milliams.com/courses/applied_data_analysis/), you are ready to approach this course.
+If you have only done [Intermediate Python](https://milliams.com/courses/intermediate_python/) you should also be fine!
 * [**Anaconda Navigator**](https://www.anaconda.com/products/distribution) installed.
 Alternatively, if you feel comfortable working in another IDE (for example [**VS Code**](https://code.visualstudio.com/Download) or [**PyCharm**](https://www.jetbrains.com/pycharm/), you are welcome to use those).
 * a little experience of using the [command line](https://alleetanner.github.io/intro-to-command-line/) is useful, but not essential.